HarshithK13/3-Model-Compression-Techniques/README.md

 We applied the three different model compression techniques on both datasets and then compared how well they did on each dataset to find the best algorithm for that dataset.
-The following models were used on data sets from different fields:
+The following models were used on datasets from different fields:

 _**DenseNet-121**_: The DenseNet-121 architecture is based on the idea of "Dense Blocks," which are made up of many convolutional layers that are densely connected to each other.
 This means